Egyptian police battle protesters, 33 dead

 As midnight approached, about 20,000 people packed Tahrir Square, the epicentre of the anti-Mubarak revolt early this year, and thousands more milled around in surrounding streets.

-"The people want the fall of the marshal," they chanted, referring to Field Marshal Mohamed Hussein Tantawi, Mubarak's defence minister for two decades and head of the army council.
+"The people want the fall of the marshal," they chanted, referring to Field Marshal Mohamed Hussein Tantawi, Mubarak's defense minister for two decades and head of the army council.

 In a late-night statement, the ruling council urged calm and called for crisis talks with political forces to find a way forward.
 The council voiced its "deep regret for the victims in these painful incidents", state news agency MENA said.